Google Built a TPU for the Age of Inference. Meet Ironwood.

 Ironwood is Google’s 7th-generation custom AI chip, announced in April 2025.
 Every previous TPU generation was primarily a training accelerator.
 Ironwood is the first one Google explicitly designed around inference: high volume, low latency, efficient at scale.

-Ironwood also introduces native support for FP8, which is the numerical precision format used for quantized inference.
+Ironwood also introduces native support for FP8, the numerical precision format used for quantized inference.
 Running models at FP8 instead of higher precision reduces memory requirements and improves throughput without significantly degrading output quality.
-Previous TPU generations required software workarounds to get there.
-Ironwood handles it in hardware.
+Previous TPU generations required software workarounds to reach FP8.
+Ironwood handles it in hardware, which removes overhead and simplifies deployment.

 The Economics Are the Point

-Ironwood delivers twice the performance per watt of its predecessor, Trillium.
+Ironwood delivers twice the performance per watt of its predecessor, Trillium, and more than 4x better performance per chip compared to TPU v6e.
 At the scale where inference costs actually matter, millions of requests per day, a 2x improvement in efficiency is a meaningful reduction in infrastructure spend.
 It is the kind of improvement that changes whether an AI-powered feature is profitable at a given price point.

 There is also a supply angle worth mentioning.
 NVIDIA GPU procurement at volume has involved allocation queues stretching 6 to 18 months for recent generations.
 Ironwood is Google-designed and Google-owned.
 It is available through Vertex AI without navigating third-party allocation constraints.
-For teams planning infrastructure scaling, that certainty has real value.
+For teams planning infrastructure scaling, that certainty has real operational value regardless of raw performance comparisons.

 Who This Actually Affects

-Ironwood matters most to teams running high-volume AI inference in production, enough volume that cost per token is a line item someone is watching.
+Ironwood matters most to teams running high-volume AI inference in production: enough volume that cost per token is a line item someone watches.
 At prototype scale, compute choice barely matters.
 At production scale, it determines product margin.

 It is also relevant for anyone working with very large models or long-context processing.
 The memory headroom on a single Ironwood chip changes what is feasible without multi-chip distribution complexity.
-And the dedicated SparseCore accelerator handles embedding-based workloads, recommendation systems, search ranking, retrieval, more efficiently than general-purpose compute.
+A model that previously required four chips to run efficiently might run on one.
+That is not just a cost reduction.
+It is a latency reduction, because coordinating across chips adds overhead that single-chip serving eliminates.

 Ironwood powers Google’s own AI workloads, including Gemini serving.
-When you access it through Vertex AI, you are running on the same infrastructure class Google runs on internally, not a separate tier.
+When you access it through Vertex AI, you are running on the same infrastructure class Google uses internally.
+That’s not a marketing claim.
+It’s a practical consequence of Google building hardware for its own needs and making it available to customers.

-A few things worth thinking through: What proportion of your AI infrastructure spend today is inference versus training?
-If your cost per token dropped significantly, which features currently off your roadmap would become economically viable?
+The questions worth sitting with: What proportion of your AI infrastructure spend today is inference versus training?
+If your cost per token dropped by half, which features currently off your roadmap would become economically viable?
 And if GPU procurement delays have affected your scaling plans, is on-demand access to Google-owned inference hardware worth a closer look?